j-truong/DQN_Trader/README.md

 # DQN_Trader
 Developed an algorithmic trading agent implementing deep reinforcement learning (DQN) to buy and sell stock shares.
-The following trading agent inputs raw closing price data in set intervals to forecast stock prices then optimises the expected rewards utilising the Bellman's Equation under a fixed policy.
+The following trading agent inputs raw closing price data in set intervals to forecast stock prices then optimises the policy utilising the Bellman's Equation under a fixed reward system.
 ## Prerequisites

 ```